 - water sharing plans made by order under the Water Management Act 2000,

-- proclamations, orders or notices that operate to amend an Act (see, for example, a threatened species notices under the Threatened Species Conservation Act 1995 )
+- proclamations, orders, notices or other instruments that operate to amend an Act (see, for example, final determinations under the Biodiversity Conservation Act 2016 ).

 Subordinate legislation that is not a statutory rule cannot be disallowed by Parliament unless the Act under which it is made expressly provides for it.
 See, for example, section 26 of the Marine Estate Management Act 2014, which provides that proclamations under that section can be disallowed in the same way as statutory rules.

 All statutory rules must be published on this website before they can take effect.
 Other subordinate legislation will usually be required to be published in either the Gazette or on this website by the Act under which it is made.